 Anchoring answers one question with cryptographic force: has this exact content changed since it was registered?
-If the hash of the file in front of you matches the anchored record, the content is byte-for-byte what it was then, and the Bitcoin checkpoint puts a floor under “then” that no one, including Fidacy, can quietly rewrite.
-That is what a dispute, an audit or a fraud investigation actually needs from a document trail.
+If the hash of the file in front of you matches the anchored record, the content is byte-for-byte what it was then, and the Bitcoin checkpoint puts a floor under "then" that no one, including Fidacy, can quietly rewrite.

-curl -s https://api.fidacy.com/v1/artifacts \
+/v1/artifactscurl -s https://api.fidacy.com/v1/artifacts \

 -H "Authorization: Bearer $FIDACY_ENGINE_API_KEY" \